2018 International Tax Competitiveness Index

 The structure of a country’s tax code is an important determinant of its economic performance.
-A well-structured tax code is easy for taxpayers to comply with and can promote economic development, while raising sufficient revenue for a government’s priorities.
-In contrast, poorly structured tax systems can be costly, distort economic decision making, and harm domestic economies.
+A well-structured tax code is easy for taxpayers to comply with and can promote economic development while raising sufficient revenue for a government’s priorities.
+In contrast, poorly structured tax systems can be costly, distort economic decision-making, and harm domestic economies.

 Many countries have recognized this and have reformed their tax codes.
 Over the past few decades, marginal tax rates on corporate and individual income have declined significantly across the Organisation for Economic Co-operation and Development (OECD).
 Now, most nations raise a significant amount of revenue from broad-based taxes such as payroll taxes and value-added taxes (VAT).

 New Zealand is a good example of a country that has reformed its tax system.
-In a 2010 presentation, the chief economist of the New Zealand treasury stated, “Global trends in corporate and personal taxes are making New Zealand’s system less internationally competitive.”
+In a 2010 presentation, the chief economist of the New Zealand Treasury stated, “Global trends in corporate and personal taxes are making New Zealand’s system less internationally competitive.”
 In response to these global trends, New Zealand cut its top marginal individual income tax rate from 38 percent to 33 percent, shifted to a greater reliance on the goods and services tax, and cut its corporate tax rate to 28 percent from 30 percent.
 New Zealand added these changes to a tax system that already had multiple competitive features, including no inheritance tax, no general capital gains tax, and no payroll taxes.

-Other nations have moved further from well-structured tax policy.
+Some nations, however, have not kept up with the global trend.
 Over the last few decades, France has introduced a number of reforms that have significantly increased marginal tax rates on work, saving, and investment.
 For example, France recently instituted a corporate income surtax, which joined other distortive taxes such as the financial transactions tax, a net wealth tax, and an inheritance tax.

 The International Tax Competitiveness Index